 Dear Gracepointe Family,

 I am thankful for all that God has done and is going to do at Gracepointe Church!
-Two of our current elders, Bryan Stone and Kenny Williams, will be rotating off at the end of the year.
+Two of our current elders, Bill Martin and Andrew Anderson, will be rotating off at the end of the year.
 Last year you nominated three men to the elder training program.
 Therefore, this year, we only need to fill one elder position.

 The structure of a church is an important issue.
 It is not, however, the most important issue.
 There are many other issues that have priority over this one.
 The deity of Christ, justification by faith alone, the inerrancy of Scripture and the substitutionary atonement of Christ are a few examples.
 However, just because it may not be the most important topic, it certainly does not make it unimportant.
 The form of government a church chooses to embrace is extremely relevant to the life and health of the church.